2010 Kyrgyz parliamentary election: Campaign

 Over 3,000 candidates from 29 political parties competed for the 120 seats, with the BBC saying that no party could easily win a majority and the result was hard to predict.
 Leaflets distributed in the south of the country urged people "not to tolerate" parties led by northerners, in a sign of remaining tensions following the 2010 South Kyrgyzstan riots.

 Ar-Namys opposed the newly founded parliamentary system and said it would restore the older system of presidential rule.
 Ata-Zhurt campaigned for the return of Bakiyev from his exile in Belarus, and also advocated a return to presidential rule.

 Roza Otunbayeva vowed to uphold a "spirit of fairness and transparency."
 She also talked of the importance of the election: "These elections are of fateful importance for our people and state.
 We are not just electing a parliament but starting a new system and opening a new page in our history."
-A month before election she threatened to introduce a state of emergency, and as a result postpone voting if parties escalated tensions in the country.
+A month before the election she threatened to introduce a state of emergency, and as a result postpone voting if parties escalated tensions in the country.